teknoir/teknoir.github.io/docs/avangard/application_management.md

 Perform the following steps:
 * Upload the `flows.json` file to Cloudstorage
-* Run a notebook to update the model
+* Run a notebook to update the Devstudio app
 * Deploy a new version of the app to selected device(s)

 #### TLDR